 Since IT roles usually require hiring in bulk, in a candidate-driven market, recruiters may find it hard to find candidates ready to be hired at the word go.

-As we deal with the repercussions of the pandemic and strive to overcome the challenges, it is important to establish long-term recruitment strategies and apply the lessons learned from our current and past experience to create a talent roadmap that better prepares your company for future disruptions.
+As we deal with the repercussions of the pandemic and strive to overcome its challenges, it is important to establish long-term recruitment strategies and apply the lessons learned from our experience.
+This can create a talent roadmap that better prepares your company for future disruptions.

 Lets understand the possible solutions to these recruitment challenges in IT and ITeS enterprises.